Giuliongo/Dell8940Hackintosh/README.md

-# Dell 8940 Monterey Hackintosh

-0.8.5 OpenCore - macOS Monterey (Windows tutorial but can be with macOS)
+# 0.8.5 OpenCore - Dell 8940 with macOS Monterey (Windows tutorial but can be with macOS)

-Dell 8940 Configuration :
+# Dell 8940 Configuration :

 CPU : i9-10900K